-Lionsgate’s ‘Lamborghini: The Man Behind the Legend’ follows the story of Ferruccio Lamborghini who decides to change the face of the car industry by bringing his own passion and expertise to it.
-His family was into farming, but he decides to move to the technical aspects of things, and from there, builds a brand that everyone relates to one of the best car brands in the world.
+Lionsgate’s ‘Lamborghini: The Man Behind the Legend’ follows the story of Ferruccio Lamborghini, who decides to change the face of the car industry by bringing his own passion and expertise to it.
+His family was into farming, but he decided to move to the technical aspects of things and, from there, built a brand that everyone related to, one of the best car brands in the world.
 Directed by Robert Moresco, the film starts from the beginning of his career and stretches to the time when Ferruccio finally retired from business.
 In between all this, we discover some very intimate details about his life, while getting a glimpse into the genius that made his last name so famous.
 If you are wondering how much truth from his life is reflected in the film, then we’ve got you covered.

 Yes, ‘Lamborghini: The Man Behind the Legend’ is based on the true story of Ferruccio Lamborghini.
 The film derives its material from ‘Ferruccio Lamborghini La Storia Ufficiale’, the book written by Tonino Lamborghini, Ferruccio’s son.
 The book traces the origins of Tonino’s father, focusing on the history of Italy and how it led Ferruccio to come up with his own innovations during that time.
 The movie closely follows this narrative and gives the audience a close look into the factors that pushed Ferruccio forward.